onqtam/headjack/src/motivation/possibilities.md

 Interfaces will compete on the algorithms they let people use to filter and sort information - to look for signal through the noise.

-have you seen replies by people you don't follow in your twitter feed? why would "X received a reply from someone you don't follow" be in there? shouldn't there be a setting for that?